finbarrtimbers/finbarrtimbers.github.io/request-for-startups.md

 of skilled developers is even smaller, so any technology that can make existing developers more productive is ridiculously valuable.
 This is true for many other professions.
 The laboratory sciences, in particular, are hard to recruit for, requiring many years of advanced education to do.

-If you're making tools that make it easier to run a medical lab, let me know.
+What's more- the amount of testing we do is severely limited by cost.
+If we could make it 100x cheaper to run lab tests, we'd probably run 100x more (maybe 1000x more).
+That would be transformative for our health!